git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Hold Delete and Touch Encoder to reset a value to its default value in all modes.
 * Since the Push 2/3 is missing the buttons Volume and Pan & Send use the navigation knobs above the display.
 * Press the Duplicate button and one of the Track-Select buttons to duplicate a track.
-* In all track modes, hold the Select button to enter the track details mode.
+* In all track modes, press and release the Select button to enter the track details mode.
 In this mode you can set different states like enable, solo, mute, rec arm, monitor and change the color of the track.
 If you currently have a layer selected this brings up a similar view to edit the states of the layer.
 Furthermore, the note insert/edit MIDI channel can be selected in this mode.
 Selecting an already selected group track toggles its' expanded state if the Shift button is held.
 * Push 2/3: Hold Shift to access the 4th Send mode.

 1. **Volume** - Push 1: Press "Volume" to enter - Push 2/3: Press "Mix" and "Volume" above the display
     * 8 edit knobs: Change volume of selected 8 tracks.
 Hold **Shift** for fine adjustments.
-    * 1st 8 button row: Press to select a track, press again to enter a group.
+    * 1st 8 button row: If tracks are hierarchical (see settings): Press to select a track, press again to enter a group.
+Combine with the **Select** button to select multiple tracks (Reaper only).
 To rec arm a track, keep the record button pressed and select the channel (first button row).
-Use in combibation with the Delete button to delete a track.
+Use in combination with the Delete button to delete a track.
 Long press a button to leave a track group.
     * 2nd 8 button row: Toggle mute or solo of track, dependent of Mute or Solo button selection.
     * Left/Right arrows: Select next/previous track page.
     * Shift+Left/right arrows: Moves the selected track.